atiqurrasel/atiq.github.io/index.md

 <div class="row">
 <div class="left">
-Leo is a lecturer (assistant professor) of finance at the University of Technology, Sydney.
-My main research interests are innovation, entrepreneurship and organization studies.
-I am interested in measuring innovation and studying how innovation affects firm value, economic growth and productivity.
-I am also interested in how CEO management style, characteristics and skills lead to different firm policies and outcomes.
-In addition, I apply advanced statistical and machine learning techniques in applied finance, economics and management studies.
+Atiqur Rahman Rasel is a 3rd year Phd candiate at the University of Technology Sydney.
+His main research interests include behavioral finance, market microstructure, cryptocurrencies and experimental economics.
+Atiqur has been working as a graduate research assistant since July 2020 on different research projects in the field of market microstructure and corporate finance.
 <br/>
 <a href="cv.pdf">CV</a>